kitaekim27/config/README.md

-# Terminal Setup
+# Goals

-This is a collection of my terminal configuration files.

-## Usage

-Run `install`.

-## Supported distributions

- - Ubuntu-based distributions.
+ - Provide consistent programmer experience across various distributions.
- - OpenSUSE.
+ - Should be reproducible, hard-coded configuration scripts.
+ - Use suckless alternatives if possible.